Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Uniform sampling of DOAGs by vertices only

 The first key step towards generating DOAGs, is to describe an efficient uniform random sampler of variations.
-We observe that the law of the number of zeros of a uniform variation of size~$n$ obeys a Poisson law of parameter~$1$ conditioned to be at most~$n$.
+We observe that the number of zeros of a uniform variation of size~$n$ obeys a Poisson law of parameter~$1$ conditioned to be at most~$n$.
 Indeed,

 by Lemma~\ref{lem:var}.
-A possible way to generate a uniform variation is thus to draw a Poisson variable~$p$ of parameter~$1$ conditioned to be at most~$n$, and then shuffling a size~$p$ array of zeros with a uniform permutation using the Fisher-Yates algorithm~\cite{FY1948}.
+A possible way to generate a uniform variation is thus to draw a Poisson variable~$p$ of parameter~$1$ conditioned to be at most~$n$, and then shuffling a size~$p$ array of zeros concatenated with the identity permutation using the Fisher-Yates algorithm~\cite{FY1948}.
 This is described in Algorithm~\ref{algo:variation}.

 Regarding the generation of the bounded Poisson variable (performed at line~\ref{line:callpois}), an efficient approach is to generate regular (unbounded) Poisson variables until a value less than~$n$ is found.
-Since a Poisson variable of parameter~$1$ has a high probability to be small, this succeeds in a small bounded number of tries on average.
+Indeed, the probability~$p_n$ that a Poisson variable of parameter~$1$ is smaller than~$n$ is

+Moreover, when~$n$ is large we have~$1 - p_n \sim \tfrac 1 {(n+1)!}$.
+As a consequence, the expected number of tries of a rejection procedure for sampling conditioned $\text{Poisson}(1)$ variables is~$\frac{1}{p_n} \leq \frac{e}{2}$.
 The algorithm described by Knuth in~\cite[page~137]{Knuth1997} is suitable for our use-case since our Poisson parameter~($1$ here) is small.
 Furthermore it can be adapted to stop early when values strictly larger than~$n$ are found.
 This is described in~Algorithm~\ref{algo:poisson}.

 Note that this algorithm relies on real numbers arithmetic.
 In practice, approximating these numbers by IEEE~754 floating points numbers~\cite{ieee754} should introduce an acceptably small error.
 Indeed, since we only compute products (no sums or subtractions), which generally have few terms, the probability that they introduce an error should not be too far from~$2^{-53}$ on a 64-bits architecture.
 Of course this is only a heuristic argument.
 A rigorous implementation must keep track of these errors.
 One possible way would be to use fixed points arithmetic for storing~$p$ and to lazily generate the base 2 expansions of the uniform variables at play until we have enough bits to decide how~$p$ and~$e^{-\lambda}$ compare at line~\ref{line:pois1}.
 Another way would be to use Ball arithmetic~\cite{Hoeven2010, arb} and to increase precision every time the comparison requires more bits.
 The proofs of correctness and complexity below obviously assume such an implementation.